top of page

 Carl-Laemmle (5)_edited_edited.jpg

-Carl Laemmle’s favorite saying was “It Can Be Done!”
-Born in 1867, he left his hometown of Laupheim, Germany, at seventeen to seek his fortune in America.
-Popular Dime Novels about cowboys inspired him.
-His road to become founder of Universal Studio was not easy.
+Carl Laemmle always said “It Can Be Done!”
+Born in 1867, he left Laupheim, Germany, at seventeen to seek his fortune in America.
 Learning English and adapting to life in America proved challenging.
-Carl's experience working as an apprentice to a stationer in Germany helped; and he was a reliable, friendly person, so people liked him.
+Carl had worked as an apprentice to a stationer in Germany and was friendly, so people liked him.

-A few years earlier, he and Recha Stern had married.
-They now two young children, Rosebelle and Julius.
-The White Front theater was a success.
-Business boomed; Carl opened more theaters and then became a film distributor with offices around the United States.
-His success provoked Thomas Edison and his Motion Picture Trust; Carl refused to join and insisted on staying "Independent."
-Joining with other independent production companies for distribution, he began producing his own films, bought a chicken ranch on the edge of Hollywood and named it Universal City.
+Business was good, so Carl opened more theaters and then began distributing films with offices around the United States.
+His success provoked Thomas Edison, because Carl refused to join the Motion Picture Trust and insisted on staying "Independent."
+Joining with other production companies for distribution, he began producing his own films, then bought a chicken ranch on the edge of Hollywood, and named it Universal City!

-Universal City was the home of Universal Studios and Universal Pictures; it was the first film making city in the world, where all aspects of film production took place: filming, writing, editing, costume making and set production.
-There was even a post office and a zoo.
-Early silent films include: The Phantom of the Opera, The Hunchback of Notre Dame, Tom Mix Westerns, directed by Carl Laemmle's nephew Eddie Laemmle, and more.
-Sound arrived in the 1930s and Carl's son, Junior, took over as head of production.
-He created the horror genre with hits like: Dracula, Frankenstein, The Mummy and The Bride of Frankenstein.
-Carl Jr also produced All Quiet on the Western Front, which won Universal it's first Academy Award for best production in 1930.
+Universal City was the first movie making city in the world -- with filming, writing, editing, costume making, set production happening in one place -- there was even a post office and a zoo.
+Universal's early hits include: Phantom of the Opera, The Hunchback of Notre Dame and Tom Mix Westerns.
+In the 1930s, Carl Jr. took over as Head of Production and created the horror genre with Dracula, Frankenstein, and The Mummy, and produced All Quiet on the Western Front, which won Universal an Academy Award for Best Production.

-Recha Stern Laemmle passed away in 1919 from the Spanish Flu.
-Carl's daughter Rosabelle married producer Stanley Bergerman and they had two children.
-Junior continued to create high budget films but financial difficulties led to the bank taking over the studio in 1936.
+Recha passed away in 1919, and Carl's daughter, Rosabelle, married producer Stanley Bergerman and they had two children.
+Carl spent time with his grandchildren, but Junior's high budget films led to the loss of the studio in 1936.

 bottom of page